Fine Art with a Foundation Year - BA (Hons) *

 The purpose of the module is to enable you to undertake a sustained, in-depth and theoretically informed research project exploring an area that is of personal interest to you.
 It is important that we can support you appropriately, so you will be guided towards choosing a research topic which is relevant to your discipline and in which your lecturers have expertise.
-The outcome takes the form of a written text and a practice-based portfolio.
+The outcome may take the form of a written dissertation or a practice-based portfolio.

 Enhancing your employability skills

-- Develop your own practice and the ability to relate this to future employment options.
+- Develop your own practice and how to analyse this in relation to future employment options.

-- Negotiate, plan exhibit and present work to a professional standard.
+- Negotiate, plan, exhibit and present to a professional standard.

 - Work independently and collaboratively.